 Research progress in energy-efficient water desalination of nontraditional water sources has been hindered by the absence of accessible water treatment data, a lack of standardized methods for assessing technology performance or the benefits of technology innovation, and minimal systems-level analytical research and tools.
-The NAWI Data Modeling and Analysis (DMA) Topic Area is a central, strategic, and non-biased service to NAWI that uses analysis and innovative tools to align research across all NAWI Topic Areas.
+The data modeling and analysis (DMA) topic area is a central, strategic, and non-biased service to NAWI that uses analysis and innovative tools to align research across all NAWI research areas.

 The DMA research is advancing science and understanding of water systems research through evaluation of topics such as:

 How innovative water treatment technologies, treatment trains, and system designs could improve pipe parity performance of non-traditional water sources.